The 5 Most Dramatic Personal Sacrifices Made By Parents Who Truly Want The Best For Their Kids

 I'm probably asked daily about my top parenting tips.
 They vary depending on the day but, in summary, they are: do no harm, love unconditionally, and talk less, listen more.

-These are all really good tips that will help you have nicer interactions and healthier relationships with your children, but they are NOT the single most important aspect of parenthood.
-If you want to learn how to be a better parent, the most important piece of advice is this: Parents, get your sh*t together!
+These are all really good tips that will help you have nicer interactions and healthier relationships with your children, but they are not the single most important aspect of parenthood.
+If you want to learn how to be a better parent, the most important piece of advice is this: Parents, get it together!

 Seriously.
 Please get yourselves healthy in every way possible.
 Your children are depending on it!
 Here are 5 fixer-upper areas parents need to address:

 Ask for help if you need it.
-There are many social service agencies that will give you free financial advice and assistance.
+Many social service agencies will give you free financial advice and assistance.
 Don't complain to your children and worry them about your lack of money.

 Instead, model for them what gratitude looks like and how to have happiness for the little things (or, at least, strive for less whining about small, minor issues).
 Can you show them how to get up and keep going after being hurt or disappointed?
 Can you teach them how to be resilient and flexible?